Apply Today

 Accreditation

 The MD programme is accredited by the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA).
-CYQAA holds Recognition Status by the World Federation of Medical Education (WFME) and the MD programme is thus assessed against the rigorous standards for Basic Medical Education of WFME.
+CYQAA holds Recognition Status by the World Federation for Medical Education (WFME) and the MD programme is thus assessed against the rigorous standards for Basic Medical Education of WFME.
 The framework for WFME accreditation has been developed jointly with the World Health Organisation.
 This ensures that the quality of education is at an appropriate and comprehensive global standard.

 Curriculum and Delivery